mcclellandj/pop-song-classification/README.md

    - multinomial Naive Bayes (NB) model with Laplace smoothing (= quick and dirty baseline model)
    - Random Forest (RF) model
    - Linear Support Vector Machine (LSVM) model
-   - FastText (on non-transfomed data)
+   - fastText (on non-transfomed data)

 5. Evaluation of each model on the metrics of:
    - overall accuracy, precision, recall and F1 score